paypal/squbs/docs/perpetualstream.md

 To interact with a `PerpetualStream` from outside the stream, it is necessary to obtain the stream's materialized value.
-A different `Actor`, `PerpetualStream`, `Route`, or `Flow` can obtain the materialized value of the stream as in the following examples.
-Note that the expected materialized value blow is of type `Long`:
+A different `Actor`, `PerpetualStream`, `Route`, or `Flow` can obtain the materialized value of the stream as in the following example.
+Note that the expected materialized value below is of type `Long`:

 ##### Scala